rubenwardy/minetest_modding_book/en/chapters/hud.md

 })
 {% endhighlight %}

-This attributes in the above table and what they do vary depending on the `hud_elem_type`.\\
+The attributes in the HUD element table and what they do vary depending on the `hud_elem_type`.\\
-A number is returned by the hud_add function which is needed to identify the HUD element at a later time, if you wanted to change or delete it.
+The `hud_add` function returns a number which is needed to identify the HUD element if you wanted to change or delete it.

-You can change an attribute after creating a HUD element, such as what the text
+You can change an attribute after creating a HUD element.
+For example, you can change the text:
-says:

 {% highlight lua %}
 player:hud_change(idx, "text", "New Text")